kenmckenzie/PCDots/README.md

 -Playerctl

+-vim, I would highly recomend taking a look at the following vim config,https://github.com/amix/vimrc its damn good and easy to install even for novice's (or the lazy)

 Note that I predominantly use Hack Nerd Font so please make sure that is installed or adjust accordingly (Install nerd-fonts-complete off aur)